 Here you can configure the following:

-- Spam Prevention.
-Enable the anti-spam honeypot feature to prevent spambot applications and keep your website secure.
+- Spam Prevention — Enable the anti-spam honeypot feature to prevent spambot applications and keep your website secure.
 This feature is automatically enabled on all WordPress forms.
 If you decide to use another form of spam prevention, unclick this option.
 You can also enable Google reCAPTCHA here.

 When you’re done, click Save.

-Step 5: Configure Your Job Application Form’s Notifications
+Step 5: Customize Your Job Application Form’s Notifications

 Notifications are a great way to send an email whenever an application is submitted on your website.